A variable-indexed annuity gives you the opportunity to earn returns based, in part, on the positive change of an external index.

 - Tax deferral: You don’t pay taxes on the returns your variable-indexed annuity earns until you start receiving payments or take a withdrawal, so your variable-indexed annuity may grow at a faster rate.

 - Guaranteed retirement income: When you’re ready to turn your variable-indexed annuity into retirement income, you can select from a variety of payout options, including an income stream that will last for the rest of your life.

 A variable-indexed annuity may be the right choice to grow your money based on market performance, if you’re willing to take on some risk for competitive earning potential.
 If you’re interested in keeping your money protected, you may want to consider a fixed or fixed-indexed annuity.

-Variable-indexed annuities are sometimes referred to as index- or indexed-variable annuities.
+Variable-indexed annuities are sometimes referred to as indexed-variable annuities, registered indexed linked annuities, buffered annuities or structured annuities.